mongodb/specifications/source/sessions/driver-sessions.rst

     * Assert the following across at least 5 retries of the above test:

       * Drivers MUST assert that exactly one session is used for all operations at least once across the retries of this test.

+        * Note that it's possible, although rare, for >1 server session to be used because the session is not released until after the connection is checked in.

       * Drivers MUST assert that the number of allocated sessions is strictly less than the number of concurrent operations in every retry of this test.
 In this instance it would less than (but NOT equal to) 8.